peppelinux/UniTools/IPSec/README.md

 BUILD_CA_CERTS="1"
 ````

+Then run ipsec.sh for strongswan setup and ipsec.fw.sh for firewall, NAT and kernel routing sysctl rules.

 Once strongwan beign started you can copy $SERVER_CA_CERT to your clients.
-In clients/ folder there are some example, test log and screenshot, hope you enjoy.
+In clients/ folder there are some examples, test log and screenshots, hope you enjoy.

-For Linux strongswan client the $SERVER_CA_CERT must be copied in
+For Linux strongswan clients the $SERVER_CA_CERT must be copied in

 ````
 /etc/ipsec.d/certs/cacerts
 ````

-Once CA and certs are configured you can simply run ipsec.sh for strongswan setup and ipsec.fw.sh for firewall, NAT and kernel routing proc capabilities rules.

 Troubleshooting